Root systems and diagram calculus. I. Regular extensions of Carter diagrams and the uniqueness of conjugacy classes: Classification of Carter diagrams

 \subsubsection{The Carter diagrams with cycles on $8$ vertices}

-There are only eleven $8$-vertex simply-laced Carter diagrams containing cycles, see Table \ref{tab_class_Carter}, $n = 8$.
+There are only eleven $8$-vertex simply-laced Carter diagrams containing cycles, see Table \ref{tab_class_Carter}.

 The diagrams depicted in Fig. \ref{impos_8-vertices} are not Carter diagrams.
 One can discard the bold vertices to see that each of depicted diagrams contains an extended Dynkin diagram.
-The diagram (a) contains $\widetilde{E}_6$; (b) and (c) contain $\widetilde{D}_5$; (d) and (e) contain $\widetilde{D}_6$.
-For diagrams (f) and (g), see Lemma \ref{lem_2_impos_diagr}.
-The diagram (h) is not a Carter diagram since the intersection of two cycles is of length $> 1$, see Proposition \ref{prop_two_cycles}\footnotemark[1].
+The diagram $(a)$ contains $\widetilde{E}_6$; $(b)$ and $(c)$ contain $\widetilde{D}_5$; $(d)$ and $(e)$ contain $\widetilde{D}_6$.
+For diagrams $(f)$ and $(g)$, see Lemma \ref{lem_2_impos_diagr}.
+The diagram $(h)$ is not a Carter diagram since there exists the bridge of length $> 1$, see Proposition \ref{prop_two_cycles}\footnotemark[1].

 ~\\